zizzfizzix/wp-post-upsert-webhooks/readme.txt

 * Author
 * Event type

+Each webhook configuration has its own unique ID, ensuring that identical content changes trigger separate webhooks for different configurations.
 You can choose which fields contribute to the idempotency key, allowing fine-grained control over duplicate detection.

+= How can I track webhook executions? =

+The plugin provides a comprehensive logging system that includes:
+* Webhook configuration ID
+* Execution status (success/failure)
+* Response data
+* Retry attempts and timing
+* Error messages
+* Request payload

+You can filter logs by webhook configuration and status to track specific webhook executions.

 = Can I send webhooks for specific post types only? =